 Licence holders who accompany learner drivers as non-professional driving instructors must have a BAC of less than 0.05.
 They must also adhere to their other obligations as licence holders.
 However, accompanying driver offences attract a fine and do not require automatic licence disqualification (see definition of accompanying driver offence (s 3(1)); see also s 48(2)).

-This is a new offence and applies to drivers who have a higher BAC than permitted for their licence status, and who also have illicit drugs in their blood or fluid (when tested) (s 49(1)(b), (c)).
+This offence applies to drivers who have a higher BAC than permitted for their licence status, and who also have illicit drugs in their blood or fluid (when tested) (s 49(1)(b), (c)).

 Penalties involve fines and/or imprisonment as for other drink-driving offences.
 There is also a minimum licence disqualification for 12 months (first offence, BAC 0.07 or above), which then increases to a minimum of 30 months disqualification and 60 months disqualification (second or subsequent offence) depending on the BAC reading (see new sch 1AB Road Safety Act).

-This new offence also attracts immediate licence suspension (s 11 2014 Act).
+This offence also attracts immediate licence suspension (s 11 RS Act).

 Drivers who commit drink-driving and drug-driving offences may face the following penalties: